deltachat/deltachat-pages/_posts/2025-03-17-edit-messages-and-delete-for-all.md

 and there is no history of message edits.
 You can retract your own message from a year ago, and edit a message 10 times.
-Will this happen in any annoying scale?
+Will this happen and cause annoyances?
-If so, we'll see to address it and iterate.
+If so, we'll see to address issues and iterate.
-But note that antagonistic chat partners have also many other ways to trick and annoy, and it may be a good idea to avoid or block them generally.
+In any case, antagonistic or malfeasant chat partners have also many other ways to trick and annoy, and it may be a good idea to avoid or block them generally.
 Meanwhile, enjoy your new typo-fixing, organizing and retracting powers!